The 5 step process to get certified

-The EPA does not administer the EPA 608 exam directly.
-Three main EPA-approved certifying organizations offer both online proctored and in-person testing:
+The EPA does not administer the exam directly.
+Three main EPA approved certifying organizations offer both online proctored and in person testing:

-All three organizations issue equally valid certifications — a card from any EPA-approved organization is accepted nationwide.
-Choose based on cost, availability, and whether you prefer online or in-person testing.
+All three issue equally valid certifications.
+A card from any EPA approved organization is accepted nationwide, so choose based on cost, availability, and whether you prefer online or in person testing.

-• Type I only — for technicians working exclusively with small appliances (≤ 5 lbs refrigerant)
+• Type I only: for technicians working exclusively with small appliances (5 lbs of refrigerant or less)

 Registration is completed online through your chosen provider's website.
-You'll create an account, select your exam level, and pay the exam fee.
-See a complete breakdown of costs at EPA 608 certification cost and exam fees.
+You create an account, select your exam level, and pay the exam fee.
+See a full breakdown at EPA 608 certification cost and exam fees.

-There is no required study course — but the EPA 608 exam tests federal regulatory content that most HVAC technicians are not taught in trade school.
-Preparation is required.
+There is no required study course, but the exam tests federal regulatory content that most technicians are not taught in trade school, so preparation is required.
+Free study guides by section are available at no cost.

 Recommended study path:

-• Study your type-specific sections: Type I, Type II, or Type III based on your target certification
+• Study your section: Type I, Type II, or Type III based on your target certification

 • Take full timed practice tests for each section to build scoring consistency